deboraazevedo/boleto-cloud-python/README.md

 # Usage

-To access an API, you first have to create an account and generate a token in: [app.boletocloud.com/api](https://app.boletocloud.com/api)
+To access an API, first you have to create an account and generate a token at: [app.boletocloud.com/api](https://app.boletocloud.com/api)

-With the token properly generated, pass as a string parameter in the instantiation of your object as shown in the code below:
+With the token properly generated, pass the token as a string parameter in the instantiation of your object, as shown in the code below:

 ```python
 >>> from boletocloud import Ticket